 The Cochrane Central Register of Controlled Trials (CENTRAL) collates references to controlled trials in health care.
 These healthcare trial references are entered by Cochrane groups.
 The main way of finding healthcare studies is by looking in electronic databases (such as MEDLINE, EMBASE, CINAHL) using special search terms.
 Other ways are by asking experts in a particular health field and through handsearching journals.

-Each Cochrane group (termed an entity) has a section (a module) in the Library that gives information on the group’s organisation, contact details, function, reviews, and other general information.
+Each Cochrane group has a section (a module) in the Library that gives information on the group’s organisation, contact details, function, reviews, and other general information.